kwame-mintah/azuredevops-selfhosted-agents-docker-compose/README.md

 ## Usage

 1. Clone the repository and navigate to the directory,
-2. Open the `.env` file and assign environment variable values,
+2. Copy `.env.example` and create a new `.env` file and assign environment variable values,
 3. Build the agent docker image:

    `docker build -t dockeragent:latest .`